 Reservations & Rates

-Package Cost: The cost of the week-long Zendzur Hot Springs Lodge package is $6995 per person
+The cost of the week-long Zendzur Hot Springs Lodge package is $6,995.00 USD per person.

 • Kamchatka, more than any destination in the world, attracts adventurous single anglers.
 There is no surcharge to come alone.
 What's more, many people opt for two-week trips.
 In this scenario, the Zendzur Lodge can easily be combined with the Zhupanova Float Trip for a two week package price of $11,995.